Mclina/Ecommerce-app/README.md

 Start the development servers:

 cd frontend
-npm start
+npm run .\client\
 cd ../backend
-npm start
+npm run server
-The frontend will run on http://localhost:3000, and the backend will run on http://localhost:5000.
+The frontend will run on http://localhost:3000, and the backend will run on http://localhost:8080.

 Usage
 To use the website, access it through your web browser using the URL provided by the local development server (e.g., http://localhost:3000).
 You can explore the available products, add them to your cart, proceed to checkout, and manage your orders.